RenderKit/embree/README.md

 including their vertex and index arrays.
 After the modification of some geometry, `rtcUpdate` or `rtcUpdateBuffer` has to get called for that geometry to specify which buffers got modified.
-Each modified buffer can specified separately using the `rtcUpdateBuffer` function.
+Each modified buffer can be specified separately using the `rtcUpdateBuffer` function.
 In contrast the `rtcUpdate` function simply tags each buffer of some geometry as modified.
 If geometries got enabled, disabled, deleted, or modified an `rtcCommit` call has to get invoked before performing any ray queries for the scene, otherwise the effect of the ray query is undefined.
-During in `rtcCommit` call modifications to the scene are not allowed.
+During an `rtcCommit` call modifications to the scene are not allowed.

 A static scene is created by the `rtcDeviceNewScene` call with the